 Suburbs’ Day in Milwaukee

-Who are all those people that camp out 36 hours in advance for the July 3rd fireworks show?
-We decided to find out, and took some photos along the way.
+Who are all those suburbanites that camp out in the city for the July 3rd fireworks?

-Fireworks lit up the sky over Milwaukee’s lakefront on July 3rd shortly after the sun set, but for many the party started much earlier.
-Tents and fenced-off areas started dotting Juneau and Veterans parks as early as the morning of July 2nd.
+Fireworks will light up the sky over Milwaukee’s lakefront shortly after sunset today, but for many the party starts much earlier.
+Tents and fenced-off areas start dotting Juneau and Veterans parks at least a day before the event.
 My friends and I have jokingly dubbed this phenomenon “Suburbs’ Day.”
-We posted the idea on Facebook this year and it sparked a lively discussion.

-In the city of festivals that boasts lakefront fireworks seemingly every weekend, it seems inconceivable that people would wait over 36 hours to watch a one-hour fireworks show.
-Streets on the edge of Downtown that are quiet the other 364 days of the year become gridlocked as people flock to the city to watch the fireworks.
+In the City of Festivals that boasts lakefront fireworks seemingly every weekend, it seems inconceivable that people would wait as long as 36 hours to watch a one-hour fireworks show.
+Streets on the edge of Downtown that are quiet the other 364 days of the year become gridlocked as people flock to the city for the event.
 Further compounding the oddity: all the circling of city streets the visitors do to find free parking and the fact that many people, after all that work, leave before the fireworks end in order to beat the traffic home.

 Perhaps most interesting, people have been doing this for a very long time.
-Two groups interviewed had been doing it over 30 years, and a number more had been doing it more than ten years.
+Two groups interviewed had been doing it over 30 years, and a number of others for more than 10 years.
 An encouraging sign for the region, the audience was incredibly diverse, with people of all races and ages.

 Our photos from that year are pretty timeless and capture the spirt of the event.
 The participation by so many people from the metro area — and beyond — cements the notion that Downtown is everybody’s neighborhood.
 Here’s hoping they come back every year.